Water meters: How they work, types and how to read them

 The central database (operated by MOSL) records where meters were first installed; however, these details are often imprecise or incomplete.

-Taking a water meter reading
+How to read a water meter

 Water meter installation